kakkoyun/me/content/about.md

 date: 2020-02-29T21:45:25.000+01:00

 ---
-Reasoned Cloud-Native Infrastructure Engineer.
+Reasoned Cloud-Native Software Infrastructure Engineer.
 Site Reliability Engineer.
-(SWE/SRE).
+Observability, Monitoring and Performance Engineering.
 Mentor.
 Speaker.
 Blogger "wannabe".
 Introverted Human (not Cylon, but who actually knows?).
 Open Source Software Developer.
 Thanos Maintainer.
+Prometheus client_golang maintainer.
 CNCF and Prometheus Ecosystem Contributor.
 Gopher.

-Learning (by building) about Distributed Systems and Databases.
+Building tools for SWEs and SREs.
+Learning (by building) about Distributed Systems, Databases and Operating Systems.
 Focusing on Observability, Reliability, Instrumentation and Performance.
+Nowadays, I'm deeply invested in profiling, eBPF based observability, performance and time-series databases.

+In my free time, I'm tinker (I open things up, check what's inside and fix them), I'm a bookworm, a dog whisperer, a mechanical keyboard and lego builder, a single malt taster and a coffee drinker in training (peer pressure).

-In my previous lives, I was born in Planet of Lisp (Racket/Scheme) and I had been a rebel Pythonista, a Java brewer, a paranoid Android, C# reshaper, an iOS NSHipster, a well-grounded Rubyist, an Elixir alchemist but I always lived in the Cloud.
+In my previous lives, I was born in Planet of Lisp (Racket/Scheme) and I had been a rebel Pythonista, a Java brewer, a paranoid Android, C# reshaper, an iOS NSHipster, a well-grounded Rubyist, an Elixir alchemist but I ever lived in the Cloud and evermore been on-call since the beginning of my career (circa 2012).

-You may find me in other mediums under the handle `kakkoyun` (except Twitter).
+You may find me in other mediums under the handle `kakkoyun` (except Twitter, [`kkakkoyun`](https://twitter.com/kkakkoyun)).

 ### Besides work...